alantech/alanlang-homepage/src/alan_overview.md

 If the array is large enough and the inner function given to it is pure, each of these steps will run in parallel, utilizing all of the CPU cores on the machine.

-**Concurrency** is accomplished by eagerly running IO-bound opcodes within the runtime:
+**IO Concurrency** is accomplished by eagerly running IO-bound opcodes within the runtime based on the dependency graph of statements:

 ```rust,ignore
 const data: Result<string> = http.get("https://someurl.com/csvfile.csv")